Dolise1/td-intro-github-basics/README.md

 GIT is a version control system which keeps track of every stage and modification of a project.
-GIT helps teams collaborate and allow them work on a project simultaneously, GIT is the most widely used version control system.
+GIT helps teams collaborate and allow them work on a project simultaneously.
+GIT is the most widely used version control system.

 Version Control can also be referred to as source control.